 Mother’s Day is going to be different this year, but that doesn’t mean that it has to be awful.
 Remember that you have choices about how you spend it: by being proactive and exercising these choices, you can create new and meaningful traditions for you and your family.

-Here are Divorce Magazine‘s best tips for beating the single-mom/stepmother blues on Mother’s Day.
+Here are Divorce Magazine‘s best tips for beating the single-mom/stepmother Mother’s Day blues.

 - Make a Plan.
 This is the single most important action to take to make sure that the day is fun – or at least okay – for you and the kids.
 Knowing how you’re going to spend the day will reduce stress and anxiety for all of you.